hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

     public String StackTrace { get; set; }
 }
 {% endhighlight %}
-New problem different types of queues has differet limits to maximum message size.
-We solved that problem by impllementing Ref message type. if queue wrapper see that message is too bit then it converts it to a ref message.
-Ref message stores message data in aazure blob storage and during fething if it recieves ref message then it loads content from blob storage and deserializes it.
+New problem: different types of queues have different maximum limit of message size.
+We solved that problem by implementing Ref message type.
+If queue wrapper see that message is too big then it converts it to a ref message.
+Ref message stores message data in azure blob storage.
 {% highlight csharp %}
  public class BlobRefMessage
 {